godzilla-reject/fobb/400 Content/410 Playtests/411 Pre-Alpha/FoBB Pre-Alpha Character Creation Playtest 2.md

 There are other kinds of modifiers, though, and they all have *types*. *Trait* is a kind of modifier, alongside *circumstance*, *item*, and *status.*

-Trait modifiers (which will always be positive) are due to a specific trait being applied to that test.
+Trait modifiers (which will always be positive) are due to a specific trait's value being applied to that test as a modifier.

 Circumstance modifiers are incurred due to environment and conditions.